parsonsmatt/command-pattern/2-values-effects.md

 Note:

-Let's talk about how we *use* methods and functions.
+In order to reason about our programs, we have to be able to talk about them.
+How can we talk about our functions?
 Generally, we can talk about a function in terms of the inputs and outputs that it has.
 We can also talk about a function in terms of the values and effects that it deals with.

 ![](1000px-Ruby_logo.svg.png) <!-- .element: id="ruby-logo", style: "size: 100" --> ![](haskell_logo.svg) <!-- .element: id="haskell-logo" -->